 Take Action: Check out our 100% free Business Planning Guide designed to get you from A-to-Z as pleasantly as possible.
 Plus, we provide access to tons of other great tools along the way.
 We’ll guide you step-by-step through the process and help refine all your core fundamentals: marketing, budgeting, milestones, pitch, etc. into a presentation-ready plan.

-Once you have a solid game plan, it’s time to pony-up, pick your business entity and get it registered with the state.
+Once you have a solid plan, it’s time to register your business with the state.
 This will protect your personal assets (house/car/etc) and give you a solid leg to stand on moving forward.

 Most entrepreneurs form an LLC because it has all the benefits of a Corporation without the disadvantages like double taxation, board of directors or corporate officers.